Although this is a poor picture,

 The gingerbread house inside

-the doors on the bottom shelf was a gift from my friend
+the doors on the bottom shelf was a gift from my late friend

 Josefina, who made many of the great Christmas ornaments